Jex Blackmore: Abortion rights

 Blackmore led the Detroit TST chapter on abortion rights counter-protests, including The Future of Baby is Now with "'fetish babies' – adults in baby masks, diapers, and BDSM gear."
 Before their second abortion, Blackmore livestreamed a performance, One hundred pounds of rotten fruit while awaiting her second abortion, in which they were pelted with one hundred pounds of rotten fruit.
 In a performance art journal, Emergency Index, Blackmore wrote,As overripe pulp exploded painfully against my skin, I was reminded that my womb shared a resemblance of fruit deemed unnatural and spoiled.
 Each blow echoed the weight of violence championed by political powers that tell us our lives and dignity matter less than that of a fetus...
 The bruises that camouflaged my body from this performance remained visible until the day following my abortion, which left none.
-Originally titled The Dignity of Every Human Life, the performance responded to the January 18, 2019, March for Life, whose livestream was projected onto Blackstone during their performance.
+Originally titled The Dignity of Every Human Life, the performance responded to the January 18, 2019, March for Life, whose livestream was projected onto Blackmore during their performance.
 In January 2022, Blackmore took abortion medication on live television, Fox affiliate WJBK in Detroit.
 Blackmore was in the process of explaining to the host, Charlie Langton, their view of the Food and Drug Administration's position on mailing medical abortion pills, mifepristone.
 Langton was surprised and an anti-abortion guest was visibly upset.
 The show was held on the 49th anniversary of Roe v.
 Wade.
 In an email to The Washington Post, Blackmore confirmed that this was their third medical abortion and their goal to overcome the "myths, misinformation, and stigma" over abortion pills.

 In January 2022, Blackmore led a guerrilla information campaign in Detroit to tell women about the availability of medical abortion pills.
 The campaign centered around a poster designed by Blackmore and information on mail order pills, as an alternative to abortion clinics.
 While the campaign evoked some positive responses, Blackmore also stated that they were called a murderer and received death threats.